 The pictures Liz is showing in Windrush Square are part of a lifelong project which she calls the Black Balloon Archive.
 It's clear that, as well as the political desire to create powerful images of the black diaspora, Liz is motivated by a personal desire to make connections with communities which, until her mid twenties, she barely knew existed.
 Growing up in Eastern Europe and Germany, she tells me that she only begin to consciously explore her own blackness much later in life.

-"I'm going to be 52 this year and for half my life I had barely had any contact with black communities or black culture, because I only grew up with my mum, who's white.
-But, growing up, I did have this one picture of me, my mum and my dad.
-And, looking at this photo of my dad, I realised that through photography you can access different cultures and places.
+"I'm going to be 52 this year and for half my life, I had barely had any contact with black communities or black culture, because I only grew up with my mom, who's white.
+But, growing up, I did have this one picture of me, my mom, and my dad.
+And, looking at this photo of my dad, I realized that through photography you can access different cultures and places.
 So, pictures were important in terms of discovering things about myself, and about other people."

 When Liz first arrived in London, as an outsider, photography was her way of gaining access to these exciting new spaces.
 "Photography is a really personal thing for me.
 Having a camera with me was my way of asking if I could come into these communities.
 The first real thing that I did was take pictures of a black church in Elephant and Castle.
 I'd never seen anything like it before.
 And I started to think that if they let me in, maybe others would, too."

 Collaboration is another core principle of the Black Balloon Archive.
-She tells me that she's always conscious of "how people want to represent themselves".
-There's a clear level of respect for the way people present and curate their own public image, which is really important when the media often show us images of black bodies, particularly those of young black men, that demonise and dehumanise.
+She tells me that she's always conscious of "how people want to represent themselves."
+There's a clear level of respect for the way people present and curate their own public image, which is really important when the media often show us images of black bodies — particularly those of young black men — that demonize and dehumanize them.
 "There's a sense of pride in how people display themselves.
 It's why I like street portraits, because I think there's a real presence that everyone has."